-Jenifer Brickman, LCSW – Clinical Director
+Jenifer Brickman, MSW, LCSW – Clinical Director

 Jeni received her Bachelor’s Degree in Social Work from Illinois State University.
 She received her Master’s Degree in Social Work from the University of Illinois Urbana-Champaign School of Social Work with an emphasis in Women’s Studies as well as Child and Family Clinical Treatment.
 She is currently finishing her Doctorate Degree in Social Work at Aurora University by completing her Dissertation on the treatment of Borderline Personality Disorder.